The Faith Leadership Conference

 The conference day will provide 4.5 Category I continuing education credits for social work and for counseling.

-• If livestreamed, enable video and show your name on the screen, so that you are visible throughout the entirety of the conference, except during designated breaks or lunch.
+If livestreamed, enable video and show your name on screen so that you are visible throughout the entirety of the conference, except during designated breaks or lunch.

-• Submit a completed evaluation no more than 60 days after the conference.
+Submit a completed evaluation no more than 60 days after the event.
 Shortly after the submission of your completed evaluation, you will be emailed a certificate.

 Learning Objectives: